1098-T Frequently Asked Questions

 1098-Ts are available through your CashNet account beginning with the tax year 2014.
 Students will need to log into MyUWF, enter 1098-T into the search bar, then select CashNet-Pay Your Bills.
 The 1098-T is available on the main page.

 The 1098-T is for qualified tuition and related expenses.
 It does not include other charges at the University, including housing, meal plans, and books.
-The CashNet Account Details page will display these other charges.
+The CashNet Activity Details page will display these other charges.

 Bookstore charges are only displayed on CashNet if the student used the Bookstore Deferment.